apocpax/the-sweat-aesthetic/README.md

-# Safe Travels
+# The Sweat Aesthetic

 ## About the App:

 The Sweat Aesthetic is a mock ecommerce app used by customers to place orders and by shop owners to manage products and inventory.
-Customers can browse products by category, select a specific product variant and complete a mock purchase which updates inventory automatically.
+Customers can browse products by category, select a specific product variant and complete a mock purchase that updates inventory automatically.
 The shop owner can upload products, add variants, edit/delete products, and manage inventory from a single interface.

 ## Landing Page - A Bit About The Company
 <img src="https://i.imgur.com/qew9Pas.png">